Zenpock/Tooie-Randomizer/README.md

   - Logic Groups can be unlocked by fulfilling the requirements defined within.
 Each logic group can contain multiple possible routes for unlocking by using different Requirement Sets.
   - Logic Groups can contain keys which are only unlocked when the requirements for a given group are fulfilled making it possible to create simple dependencies for instances like switches or having access to a flight pad.
   - After completing a logic file it can be added to the file "LogicFiles.txt" where you define the name, starting group and path to the file.
-### Discord
-I've made a discord for the randomizer to help with troubleshooting issues or if you want to provide suggestions. https://discord.gg/H6xfyHk9Wm